 - You were tired because you weren’t allowed to take rest breaks.

-To help support your farming accident claim, you will need evidence.
+To help support your farm accident claim, you will typically need solid evidence.
 Therefore, we’d suggest that you:

 - Report the incident so that an accident report is logged.